Our New Electrode Technology

-In comparison to currently available technologies, we are currently developing our strip, grid and depth electrodes with the goal of reducing overall procedure times, reducing the invasiveness and risks of the procedure, improving the comfort of the patient, and improving the accuracy of diagnosis so the patient may have a better quality of life.
+In comparison to currently available technologies, we are developing thin film electrodes with the goal of reducing overall procedure times, reducing the invasiveness and risks of the procedure, improving the comfort of the patient, and improving the accuracy of diagnosis so patients suffering from neurological disorders may have a better quality of life.

 Evo(TM) Cortical Electrode is used in ECoG procedures to record electrical brain activity after being surgically placed on the surface of the brain.
 The electrode system is comprised of an electrode and cable assembly which connects to a separate monitoring system.
 The Evo Cortical Electrode portfolio is comprised of strips and grids with a variety of contacts to facilitate placement on the brain per the patient’s clinical need.

 Wisconsin Alumni Research Foundation

 Our patent estate consists of three issued U.S. patents licensed from The Wisconsin Alumni Research Foundation (WARF) covering a neural probe array and thin-film micro electrode array and method.
 The licensed issued patents expire between 2025 and 2030, subject to any patent extensions that may be available.